sybrew/the-seo-framework/readme.txt

 * **Other:**
 	* Introduced the `tsfLePostData`-container.
 This helps assert post data for list-edit, such as whether the post is the front page.

-TODO fix the tooltip actions in media.js
-	-> Did I make a note of this?
-Has it to do with dynamic loading of the on-hover elements, such as in Local?
 TODO remove object caching, so that we can output TSF meta instantly
 	-> improving meta performance by what, 5%?
 Or does this hamper, since the output buffer isn't utilized correctly, although concatenation isn't happening?
 	-> Clean up caching class, such as removing calls that clear the now non-existent object cache, too.